MinaWilliamson/MinaWilliamson/README.md

 <h2>My Current Goals:</h2>

-- Applying Python to real world development scenarios, and seeing how to practically impliment it to achive ideas I have.
+- Applying Python to real world development scenarios, and seeing how to practically implement coding to achieve ideas I have.
 - Studying for the CompTIA A+ cert.
 My plan is to work my way through Security+, Network+, and Linux+ in the future as well.
 - Working on a desktop note-taking application, with snippet markdowns, and a tagging/search function utilising SQLite for those who want an offline, private, and secure coding knowledge base.
+- Making small games for my portfolio, such as simple platformers and rogue-likes to demonstrate my coding ability.
+I'm also an artist so I plan to feature my own artwork and assets I've created.
+- Utilising Python for a Data Analysis project, via creating a simple tool for organising and comparing film ratings across multiple platforms.

  <h2>A Little about me:</h2>
-I always grew up surrounded by computers.
-My mother was a data scientist and programmer who was fascinated by VPNs, torrenting, and scripting as I was growing up.
-My dad was an avid jerry-rigging PC builder, who spent much of his free time bashing scrap Intel CPUs into screaming Lenovo boards.
-He loved linux, always christening the freaks of nature he created with spare Ubuntu and Redhat installs he got off old disks from PC magazine.
-My first computer was my beloved Raspberry Pi model B when I was just 9 years old.
-I spent many hours trying to unnsuccessfully program a chat bot (similar to clever bot, which I adored at the time) and trying to play Minecraft education ed. to no luck.
+I'm an aspiring Python and C++ developer with a great deal of interest in FOSS and Linux based development.
+At the moment I am currently cutting my teeth into programming via Python, and from there plan to learn the fundamentals of C++.
+I'm interested primarily in working in software and Game Development, but plan to hone my craft while working IT Help Desk after getting the A+ cert.
 <br></br>